 McDonald’s Golden Arches.
-Harrods’ rich forest green.
-The Nike swoosh.
-Big-name businesses know how important it is to develop a signature color, logo, and style—and they spend loads of money make sure every element of their business is perfectly designed.
+The Nike Tick.
+Even DeWalt's block capitals.
+Big-name businesses know how important it is to develop a signature colour, logo, and style.
+And they spend loads of money making sure every element of their business is perfectly designed to get attention...

-We’re all about helping field service businesses grow, so we did the research on how to create branding and design that will help you draw in customers—without breaking the bank.
+Well, we’re all about helping field service businesses grow, so we did the research on how to create branding and designs that will help you draw in customers—without breaking the bank.

 What elements do you need in a field service branding package?